India, Pakistan sign agreement to operationalise Kartarpur Corridor

 Giving details about the agreement, Das said that the corridor will be open from dawn to dusk.
 Pilgrims travelling in morning will have to return on the same day.
 Corridor will be operational throughout the year except on notified days, to be informed in advance.

+Each visitor would be required to pay USD 20 as fee.
 For registration of pilgrims, online portal (http://prakashpurb550.mha.gov.in ) has gone live today.

 In a major initiative last November, both India and Pakistan had agreed to set up the Kartarpur corridor.